huggingface/datasets/datasets/allocine/README.md

 ### Dataset Summary

 The Allociné dataset is a French-language dataset for sentiment analysis.
 The texts are movie reviews written between 2006 and 2020 by members of the [Allociné.fr](https://www.allocine.fr/) community for various films.
-It contains 100k positive and 100k negative reviews divied into train (160k), validation (20k), and test (20k).
+It contains 100k positive and 100k negative reviews divided into train (160k), validation (20k), and test (20k).

 ### Supported Tasks and Leaderboards